AnjiAgrawal/Incremental_Loading_SCD_1_Implementation_Hive_Sqoop_MySql/README.md

-NOTE: Two shells are created to achieve this: ots.sh : One Time script to setup the structure required for the data to be loaded and processed daily.sh : Daily script to process the daily data coming in batches such that only latest info is maintained in the end table for analysis
+NOTE: Two shells are created to achieve this:

+a. ots.sh : One Time script to setup the structure required for the data to be loaded and processed
+b. daily.sh : Daily script to process the daily data coming in batches such that only latest info is maintained in the end table for analysis

 ![image](https://user-images.githubusercontent.com/107996786/178391621-ce3e9437-282a-466f-b3d1-29aa2e22aff5.png)